arminbw/wiretouch/README.md

 =========

 Wiretouch is an open capacitive multi-touch tracker in the making.
-Please Visit http://www.wiretouch.net for demos and background informations.
+Please visit http://www.wiretouch.net for demos and background information.